 How many times have you craved a slice of toast smeared with a teaspoon of peanut butter, but you were afraid you would ingest too many calories?
 Peanut butter is healthy food full of protein, so there is no need to put it in the category of forbidden(check out this exciting article about fuel for athletes).

 Americans consume so much peanut butter that it could cover the Grand Canyon with it, says research done by Kansas State University.
-Peanut butter was invented in 1890, and it was initially considered a substitute for meat proteins and was made only from finely ground peanuts.
+It was invented in 1890, and it was initially considered a substitute for meat proteins and was made only from finely ground peanuts.

 This delicacy is rich in protein.
 It also has good fats in the same proportions as olive oil, essential for heart health.
 As long as you choose peanut butter as naturally as possible, its beneficial effects on health will not be long in coming.